 Every great heroic story has that moment.
-It’s the deep breath before the plunge.
-The calm before the storm.
+It's the deep breath before the plunge.
 The quiet before the calamity.
 If you're writing a Hero's Journey story, you'll want to include this moment, too: the Approach and Ordeal.
 Or, the Approach to the Inmost Cave.

-It’s an essential moment you need to plan for and build around as you draft your story.
-And to do it right, you’re going to need to figure out three key elements.
+The Approach and Ordeal are essential moments you need to plan for as you draft your story.
+And to do it right, you're going to need to figure out three key elements:

 How Did We Get Here?

-This usually brings you about two-thirds of the way through your story, up to the moment you’ve been waiting for: The big climax.
+This usually brings you about two-thirds of the way through your story, up to the moment you've been waiting for: the Climax.

 - A Shadow character